 The WorkSAFE program, a safety initiative driven by the insurance company Missouri Employees Mutual, pointed to slips, trips and falls as the No. 1 cause of workplace injuries.
 Each injury from one of these accidents costs businesses an average of $28,000 – a total of $70 billion nationwide per year.
 Although not every one of these injuries is tied to the manufacturing industry, the environment makes it particularly susceptible to these types of injuries.

 Manufacturing employers may want to take advantage of corporate shoe programs that allow employees to purchase nonslip work shoes and boots at reduced prices.
 Slip-resistant shoes can help employees reduce their likelihood of slipping and falling.
 Many factories use chemicals that can create slippery floors when spilled.
-This makes nonslip shoes particularly important to people in these industries.
+This makes partnering with an industrial safety shoe supplier particularly important to people in these industries.

 Install A Factory Safety Officer